-At Cloudways, we are always looking for ways to improve performance of our servers and work on the suggestions provided to us by our clients, developers, agencies, and the community.
-Keeping up with the our long standing practice, we have worked out a fitting solution that harnesses and augments WooCommerce + Varnish compatibility.
+At Cloudways, we are always looking for ways to improve the performance of our servers and work on the suggestions provided to us by our clients, developers, agencies, and the community.
+Keeping up with our long-standing practice, we have worked out a fitting solution that harnesses and augments WooCommerce + Varnish compatibility.

 As a simple solution to address the needs of WooCommerce users, Cloudways has integrated 1-click installation of WooCommerce.
-Now you can launch WooCommerce on SSD-powered cloud servers that are optimized with Nginx, Varnish, Apache, PHP-FPM and Memcached through Cloudways Platform that simply outperforms other hosting solutions available.
+Now you can launch WooCommerce on SSD-powered cloud servers that are optimized with Nginx, Varnish, Apache, PHP-FPM, and Memcached through Cloudways Platform that simply outperforms other hosting solutions available.
 To experience WooCommerce with Varnish simple select WooCommerce as shown in below gif.

 Here are the load tests results comparing the performance of WooCommerce without Varnish and WooCommerce with Varnish.

 Without Varnish, the average response time is a whopping 1779 ms.

 With Varnish, the response time is a steady 6 ms.